This fantastic holiday takes in volcanoes, hot springs, markets and Inca ruins.

 Altitude: 3,800m / 12,467ft

-Then continue on to visit the Pailon del Diablo waterfall and take lunch in a local restaurant in Baños.
+Afterward, we continue to the Pailon del Diablo waterfall, a spectacular natural wonder.
+Lunch will be served at a local restaurant in Baños.

 Dinner & overnight in Hacienda Leito.